 There are, however, important relationships between accessible green spaces and mental health, including:

+•Mental health and exercise space.
 Regular exercise is as effective as antidepressants for treating mild to moderate depression.
 Exercise also improves some symptoms associated with attention deficit hyperactivity disorder, anxiety, dementia, schizophrenia, low self-esteem and stress.

 By using natural spaces to make bicycling and walking more attractive than driving, we can increase the opportunities for residents’ to exercise and, in the process, improve their mental health.
 Parks with running routes, walking loops and spaces for football pitches and outdoor gyms should be prioritized.

+•Mental health and sleep.
 Research has shown that good sleep fosters better mental health and emotional resilience, whereas poor sleep is associated with negative thinking.
 People with insomnia are four times more likely to develop depression, and depressed people with insomnia are less likely to respond to treatment and are at higher risk of relapse.
 More than half of the people with anxiety disorders have sleep problems, and poor sleep can worsen symptoms and prevent recovery.

 Yet cities can erode sleep patterns with increased ambient noise and light pollution.
 Along with good building insulation, walls and other sound barriers, green spaces with trees can help prevent urban noise from disrupting sleep.